 To an observer, the whole situation appears light and graceful, which is increased by the glittering roof and spire.
 The walls are of grey sandstone.
-In length, it extends forty five yards, by twenty five yards in breadth; including a considerable interstice for the altar, and a capacious vestibule.
+In length, it extends forty-five yards, by twenty-five yards in breadth; including a considerable interstice for the altar, and a capacious vestibule.
 The chief front, with a spacious area is in Garden Street.

 The church was consecrated in 1804.
 The communion plate which is very magnificent, was presented by George III, as well as the books for divine service and the altar cloth.
-Within the altar, beneath which are the remains of the Duke of

-Richmond, a former Governor General who died of hydrophobia, are two marble monuments, one to the late Dr. Mountain, first Bishop of Quebec, and the other to the Honorable and Right Reverend Dr. Stewart, his successor.
+Within the altar, beneath which are the remains of the Duke of Richmond, a former Governor General who died of hydrophobia, are two marble monuments, one to the late Dr. Mountain, first Bishop of Quebec, and the other to the Honorable and Right Reverend Dr. Stewart, his successor.
 There are besides a few other handsome monuments around the church.

-The Rectory to which a small chapel is attached is within the enclosure, and is occupied by His Lordship the Bishop of Quebec, a man of great learning and of exemplary piety.
+The Rectory to which a small chapel is attached is within the enclosure, and, formerly occupied by His Lordship the Bishop of Quebec, a man of great learning and of exemplary piety, is now occupied by the Rector of Quebec, the Rev. Mr. Housman.